d-khan/dslabs/honors/arrays.md

 | Nov | 86 |
 | Dec | 63 |

-Your job is to find out which consecutive months have total positive sales.
+The manager plans to run an advertising campaign for the products offered by the company.
+The manager wants to know which consecutive months have the maximum positive sales, so the advertisement can be targeted on months before and after the successive months of the maximum positive sales.
+Based on the dataset, you have the following tasks:

+a.
+Write an